Glaucoma

 Late-onset Steroid Response:

 Topical corticosteroid eye drops are commonly used in an ocular trauma setting to reduce intraocular inflammation.
-Most of the patients develop an associated IOP elevation, commonly 3 to 6 weeks after starting of topical corticosteroid treatment.
+Most of the patients develop an associated IOP elevation, commonly 3 to 6 weeks after starting topical corticosteroid treatment.
 Therefore, it is utmost important to get your eye pressure checked at every follow-up visit.

 Penetrating eye injury: